Back/How I AI

 A detailed look at the 'Spin for a Tip!' feature, from UI/UX design mockups demonstrating its states (initial, spinning, tip revealed) to a live mobile app demo.
 This showcases the user experience for an AI-powered tips generator, including design notes for animation timing and instructions for using context-aware AI prompts.

-Step 1: Kicking off the Review with 'Carl'
+Kicking off the review with 'Carl'

 After Claude built the spinner feature, CJ invoked his second AI assistant, aliased as carl in his terminal, which is configured to use Codex.
 He fed it a prompt asking for a detailed review of the code changes.